 The Yuma County Office of Emergency Services is leading this project for the County and wants to ensure that all community stakeholders and citizens have an opportunity to be involved in this planning process.
 All project information and messaging will be posted utilizing this webpage and updates will also be communicated via the Yuma County Emergency Management website.

 Stay tuned for upcoming opportunities to participate in this important planning process!

 Surveys will be utilized throughout the planning process to engage both the Hazard Mitigation Planning Team and the general public.
 Links to these surveys will be posted below as they become available.

 The proposed project schedule is posted below.
 Please check back as future meeting, outreach, and project deliverable dates are confirmed.

 April 3rd, 2017: HMP Planning Team Project Kick-off Meeting

-Spring – Summer 2017: Risk and Vulnerability Assessment
+Spring – Fall 2017: Risk and Vulnerability Assessment

-Late Summer: HMP Planning Team Risk Assessment Webinar
+December 7th, 2017: HMP Planning Team and LEPC Risk Assessment Meetings

 Planning meeting information can be found in the links provided below.